Rutaba/picsello/README.md

 ## Setup Image Processing

-Create PubSub Topic and set PHOTO_PROCESSING_OUTPUT_TOPIC, so images created on your environment will get to you from Cloud Function. https://console.cloud.google.com/cloudpubsub/topic/list?project=celtic-rite-323300
+1. Create PubSub Topic and Subscription.
+Set PHOTO_PROCESSING_OUTPUT_TOPIC and GOOGLE_APPLICATION_CREDENTIALS, so images created on your environment will get to you from Cloud Function. https://console.cloud.google.com/cloudpubsub/topic/list?project=celtic-rite-323300

+2. Set Google Credentials json location with GOOGLE_APPLICATION_CREDENTIALS